 Rome kept its promised in terms of charm, food and all around awesomeness, but visiting with a baby sure posed some issues I had not foreseen!

-However, Rome is also big and busy city and it poses some challenges to families visiting with a baby, potholes and restless mosquiteos being only two of the many.
+However, Rome is also big and busy city and it poses some challenges to families visiting with a baby, potholes and restless mosquitoes being only two of the many.

 Many trips to Rome and two children later, these are my top tips about visiting Rome with baby, put together mixing insider knowledge and visitor’s doubts.

-When visiting Rome with baby it is wise to avoid the extremes of Rome weather in summer and winter and prefer milder times, in particular the spring or, even better, the autumn.
+When visiting Rome with baby or toddler it is wise to avoid the extremes of Rome weather in summer and winter and prefer milder times, in particular the spring or, even better, the autumn.